 As students move to campus and begin classes, they are faced with new opportunities to make their own choices and experience new freedoms.
 Feelings of homesickness and the desire for frequent contact with family are common.
-(See the box on page 15 for ways to be supportive of a homesick student.)
 The Transfer Transition Program can help connect transfer students to campus through events and information (transfer.wisc.edu).
 Students are also getting to know their roommates, making new friends on campus, and finding their way around.
 This tends to be a time when students incur a lot of expenses for items such as textbooks, school supplies, and room decorations/furnishings.